EKOKE-DAO/ekoke/docs/canisters/deferred.md

 The seller will receive only `deposit.value_icp / seller.quota` its part of the deposit.

 Each seller must call this method to withdraw their quota of the contract

+### close_contract

+Update endpoint for the agency to close an expired contract.

+All the third party investors are refunded by the liquidity pool with this call, by using the deposit balance.
+If the deposit balance is not enough, funds from the liquidity pool will be used instead.

 ### admin_set_ekoke_reward_pool_canister